 Frequently Asked Questions

-The issue is that it could cause serious anxiety as it starts to happen over and over again.
-In additional, it will undoubtedly disrupt your sleep which is definitely something that you want to avoid.
+The issue is that experiencing hypnic jerks could cause anxiety if they happen over and over again.
+In addition, these twitches may disrupt your sleep, which could, in turn, lead to more twitching.

-If the situation becomes chronic, and you got some severe hypnic jerks, this could have a rather serious impact on your life.
-It would result in sleep deprivation which quickly translates to stress and anxiety.
-Additionally, the lack of sleep is also known to cause a lot of issues such as depression, weight gain, higher blood pressure, heart conditions and others of the kind.
-Of course, these are worst-case scenarios in the event of a chronic hypnic twitching.
+If the situation becomes chronic and you’re experiencing severe hypnic jerks, this could have a rather serious impact on your life.
+It may result in sleep deprivation, stress, and anxiety.
+Additionally, a lack of sleep is also known to cause additional health issues23 such as depression, weight gain, high blood pressure, heart conditions, and more.

 Our Final Thoughts